aobasuyi/World_Weather_Analysis/README.md

 ## Overview of the analysis
 The head of analysis of a top travel technology company that specializes in the hotel and lodging industry will be assisted with analyzing the company data in order to recommned the best cities for vacation anywhere in the world based on clients weather criteria/preferences.
 The analysis was performed using Jupyter Notebook, Pandas Library, CityPy Module, APIs and JSON Traversals.<br />

-The three technical analyses and the project deliverables are <br />
+The three technical analyses and the project deliverables: <br />

 1. Retrieve Weather Data
     - Generate a set of 2,000 random latitudes and longitudes.